Miklós Müller, M.D.

-Until the closing of his laboratory in 2005, Dr. Müller’s research concerned several important human parasites: Trichomonas vaginalis, Giardia intestinalis, and Entamoeba histolytica.
+Until the closing of his laboratory in 2005, Müller’s research concerned several important human parasites: Trichomonas vaginalis, Giardia intestinalis, and Entamoeba histolytica.
 These organisms lack typical mitochondria—they are “amitochondriate”—and have an unusual anaerobic fermentative metabolism.
 The Müller lab’s research focused on the molecular and biochemical exploration of this metabolism with the goal of understanding its adaptive significance and evolutionary history.
-In the course of these studies, Dr. Müller and his coworkers identified in trichomonad flagellates a novel cell organelle, the hydrogenosome.
+In the course of these studies, Müller and his colleagues identified in trichomonad flagellates a novel cell organelle, the hydrogenosome.
 This organelle produces hydrogen as a metabolic end product.
 Similar organelles have been found subsequently in several other anaerobic unicellular organisms, while others contain a smaller structure—the mitosome—that lacks a role in metabolism.
 Typical mitochondria, hydrogenosomes, and mitosomes are currently regarded as closely related cell organelles, which derive from the ancestral protomitochondrion by divergent evolution.

-Dr. Müller also turned his interest in recent years to the history of twentieth-century biology.
-His current work, conducted in archives and libraries in different countries, concerns two topics: the life and works of Hungarian theoretical biologist Ervin Bauer (1890 to 1938), who successively worked in Hungary, Czechoslovakia, Germany, and the Soviet Union; and the impact of Soviet pseudoscientific distortions of biology (Trofim Lysenko and Olga Lepeshinskaya) on the subject in Eastern Europe in the 1940s and 1950s.
+Müller also turned his interest in recent years to the history of 20th-century biology.
+His current work, conducted in archives and libraries in different countries, concerns two topics: the life and works of Hungarian theoretical biologist Ervin Bauer (1890–1938), who successively worked in Hungary, Czechoslovakia, Germany, and the Soviet Union; and the impact of Soviet pseudoscientific distortions of biology (Trofim Lysenko and Olga Lepeshinskaya) on the subject in Eastern Europe in the 1940s and 1950s.